rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 To get to the stage of running a Windows machine in Kubernetes, we need a VM image.
 And for that, we need Virtualbox to create a VM, and Packer to make the image from it.
 And later qemu-img program to convert the VM file.

 Note: For this guide, we are using Windows as the base OS to show the steps.
-It doesnt change things too much if using Linux, but worth noting.
+It doesn't change things too much if using Linux, but worth noting.

 ### Installing Packer and Virtualbox

-The easiest way to install Virtualbox and Packer is with chocolatey (or install both programs manually if you know what you are doing).
-You can install chocolatey with these instructions - https://chocolatey.org/install
+The easiest way to install Virtualbox and Packer is with Chocolatey (or install both programs manually if you know what you are doing).
+You can install Chocolatey with these instructions - https://chocolatey.org/install

-And to install the programs, run this.
+To install the programs, run this.

 ```powershell
 choco install virtualbox packer qemu-img -y